ScilifelabDataCentre/genome-portal/hugo/content/species/skeletonema_marinoi/_index.md

 ### Description

 The chain-forming marine centric diatom *Skeletonema marinoi* Sarno & Zingone was described in 2005, as one of four new species identified in the *Skeletonema costatum* complex (Sarno et al., 2005).
-In the Baltic Sea, *S. marinoi* is the dominant species from this genus (Sjöqvist et al., 2015) and several studies have focused on its ecology and evolution (e.g. Godhe and Härnström, 2010; Härnström et al., 2011; Sefbom et al., 2018).
+In the Baltic Sea, *S. marinoi* is the dominant species from this genus (Sjöqvist et al., 2015) and several studies have focused on its ecology and evolution (e.g. Godhe & Härnström, 2010; Härnström et al., 2011; Sefbom et al., 2018).
 The genomes of ten bacteria from the *S. marinoi* microbiome have also been sequenced, to inform on the interactions within the diatom-bacteria holobiont (Johansson et al., 2019a).
 Several molecular techniques have been developed for this species, including a method for genetic transformation, involving mutagenesis (Johansson et al., 2019b) and Secondary ion mass spectrometry (Stenow et. al 2024) making it a useful tool for studies of evolution, functional genomics and ecology.
 The sequenced strain R05AC is available from the algal bank at University of Gothenburg ([GUMACC](https://www.gu.se/en/marina-vetenskaper/about-us/algal-bank-gumacc)).

 #### Genome reference